Photo: Roswitha Chesher, GDIF

 Dandyism was both a visual and choreographic treat that brought something really different to Sunderland Museum and Winter Gardens as part of Black History Month.
 The performance was high quality and engaged an extremely varied half term audience with many children fascinated by the dance and the costumes.

 Brendan Murphy, Musician, Parent, Audience Member

 I just wanted to say congratulations for your show on Tuesday.
 It really was a joyful celebration.
 Like no other dance show I've seen.
-The feeling of inclusion and generosity that the three of you give off was a lovely surprise.
+The feeling of inclusion and generosity that the you give off was a lovely surprise.
 It would've been easy to create something self-congratulatory and egocentric with such wonderful costumes, but I really felt like we were invited to join the celebration with you three.
 Almost as though the clothes were ours too.
 It's a very subtle but important trait to find in a show.
 It's a fab show.